-- Open excel from Start Menu.

-- Click File > Open, navigate to your folder you created on the H: Drive.

-- Change the file type to all files.

-- Select the file CFD Pre-Lab 1 Laminar Pipe Flow Developed Axial Velocity Profile and click Open.

-- Select Yes on the Microsoft Excel message.
+- Open excel from Start Menu. - Click File > Open, navigate to your folder you created on the H: Drive. - Change the file type to all files. - Select the file CFD Pre-Lab 1 Laminar Pipe Flow Developed Axial Velocity Profile and click Open. - Select Yes on the Microsoft Excel message.
+(You might not see this pop-up depending on the version of Excel being used, if not then please proceed to next step)

-- Make sure delimited is selected and click Next >. - Make sure that Tab and Space Delimiters are checked and hit Finish.
+- Make sure delimited is selected and click Next. - Make sure that Tab and Space Delimiters are checked and hit Finish.